v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 - [Set up Windows Defender Advanced Threat Protection (WDATP)](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-atp/get-started), which scans content for a label and applies the corresponding WIP protection.
 - [Create a Windows Information Protection (WIP) policy with MDM using the Azure portal for Microsoft Intune](https://docs.microsoft.com/en-us/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure).
 A WIP policy needs to be applied to endpoint devices.

-## Protect content in third-party apps and services
+## Protect content in third-party apps and services by using Microsoft Cloud App Security

 Protect content in third-party apps and services by using Cloud App Security (CAS).
 With CAS, you can detect, classify, label, and protect content in third-party services and apps, such as SalesForce, Box, or Dropbox.
 For example, Dropbox might not understand a sensitivity label, but CAS can reach out and protect labeled content in that location.

 For more information, see (need CAS link) https://techcommunity.microsoft.com/t5/Azure-Information-Protection/Microsoft-Information-Protection-showcases-integrated-partner/ba-p/262657

-## Extend sensitivity labels to third-party apps and services
+## Extend sensitivity labels to third-party apps and services by using the Microsoft Information Protection SDK

 Because a sensitivity label is persisted as clear text in the metadata of a document, third-party apps and services can choose to support identifying and protecting content that contains such a label.
 Support in other apps and services is always expanding.